GPMHSC Mission Statement

 - The Australian College of Rural and Remote Medicine

-- The Mental Health Council of Australia (consumer and carer representatives)
+- Mental Health Australia (consumer and carer representatives)

 - The Royal Australian and New Zealand College of Psychiatrists